ptbrowne/cozy-gitdocs/docs/tutorials/konnector/index.md

 ---
-title: How to write a connector
+title: Develop a connector
-summary: And import data from a service to your Cozy
+description: Import data from a service to your Cozy
 table_of_contents:
   page: false
 items: